tonethar/IGME-330-Master/notes/text-1.md

 # 1 - Loading plain text

-- Today we will first look at a number of ways for our users to load unstructured (plain) text
+- Today we will first look at a number of ways for our users to load *unstructured* (plain) text
 - We will then look at some ways to analyze and manipulate the text
+- N.B. - in a few weeks we will be looking at *structured* text in formats such as CSV, XML, and JSON

 I. [Six ways to Load Text](#I)